Bengalis: Ancient history

-Archaeologists have discovered remnants of a 4,000-year-old Chalcolithic civilisation in the greater Bengal region, and believe the finds are one of the earliest signs of settlement in the region.
-However, evidence of much older Palaeolithic human habitations were found in the form of a stone implement and a hand axe in Rangamati and Feni districts of Bangladesh.
+Archaeologists have discovered remnants of a 4,700-year-old Neolithic and Chalcolithic civilisation such as Dihar and Pandu Rajar Dhibi in the greater Bengal region, and believe the finds are one of the earliest signs of settlement in the region.
+However, evidence of much older Palaeolithic human habitations were found in the form of a stone implement and a hand axe in the upper Gandeshwari, Middle Dwarakeswar, Upper Kangsabati, Upper Tarafeni and Middle Subarnarekha valleys of the Indian state West Bengal, and Rangamati and Feni districts of Bangladesh.
+Evidence of 42,000 years old human habitation has been found at the foothills of the Ajodhya Hills in West Bengal.
+Hatpara on the west bank of Bhagirathi River has evidence of human settlements dating back to around 15,000-20,000 years.

-Artefacts suggest that the Wari-Bateshwar civilisation, which flourished in present-day Narsingdi, date as far back as 1100 BC.
-Not far from the rivers, the port city was believed to have been engaged in foreign trade with Ancient Rome, Southeast Asia and other regions.
+Artefacts suggest that the Chandraketugarh, which flourished in present-day North 24 Parganas, date as far back as 600 BC to 300 BC, and Wari-Bateshwar civilisation, which flourished in present-day Narsingdi, date as far back as 400 BC to 100 BC.
+Not far from the rivers, the port city of Wari-Bateshwar, and the riverside port city of the Chandraketugarh, are believed to have been engaged in foreign trade with Ancient Rome, Southeast Asia and other regions.
 The people of this civilisation live in bricked homes, walked on wide roads, used silver coins and iron weaponry among many other things.
-It is thought to be the oldest city in Bengal and in the eastern part of the subcontinent as a whole.
+The two cities are considered to be the oldest cities in Bengal.

-It is thought that a man named Vanga settled in the area around 1000 BCE founding the Vanga Kingdom in southern Bengal.
-The Atharvaveda and the Hindu epic Mahabharata mentions this kingdom, along with the Pundra Kingdom in northern Bengal.
+It is thought that a man named Vanga settled in the area around 1000 BCE founding the Vanga kingdom in southern Bengal.
+The Atharvaveda and the Hindu epic Mahabharata mentions this kingdom, along with the Pundra kingdom in northern Bengal.
 The spread of Mauryan territory and promotion of Buddhism by its emperor Ashoka cultivated a growing Buddhist society among the people of present-day Bengal from the 2nd century BCE.
 Mauryan monuments as far as the Great Stupa of Sanchi in Madhya Pradesh mentioned the people of this region as adherents of Buddhism.
 The Buddhists of the Bengal region built and used dozens of monasteries, and were recognised for their religious commitments as far as Nagarjunakonda in South India.

 One of the earliest foreign references to Bengal is the mention of a land ruled by the king Xandrammes named Gangaridai by the Greeks around 100 BCE.
 The word is speculated to have come from Gangahrd ('Land with the Ganges in its heart') in reference to an area in Bengal.
 Later from the 3rd to the 6th centuries CE, the kingdom of Magadha served as the seat of the Gupta Empire.